 The list of responsibilities for Georgia landlords is as follows.

-- Ensure the property remains in habitable condition.
+- Ensure the property remains a habitable rental unit, providing all necessary repairs.

 - Abide by all terms of the lease agreement.

-- Notify tenants prior to entering their rented homes.
+- Give tenants notice prior to entering their rented homes.

 - Accord all tenants fairness and respect as per the Georgia Fair Housing Laws.

-- Provide tenants with certain mandatory disclosures as required by Georgia laws.
+- Provide residents with certain mandatory disclosures as required by Georgia landlord-tenant law.

 There are consequences to failing to provide tenants with such information.
-Among other things, they may be able to use that as legal justification to break their lease early.
+Among other things, they may be able to use that as legal justification to end their tenancy early.

 Overview of the Georgia Landlord-Tenant Law